 Lourdes, 22, walked in her first runway show last September for Gypsy Sport during New York Fashion Week.
-The Italian label plans to feature her in its spring/summer 2019 campaign, shot by photographer Davis Sims.
+The Italian label plans to feature her in its spring/summer 2019 campaign.

 Chinese supermodel Du Juan, “Deadpool 2” actress Zazie Beetz and Juliette Lewis will also be featured in the campaign.

 The inspiration behind the campaign comes from creative director Miuccia Prada who wanted to capture the “transitory, fleeting nature” of fashion.

 A statement from the brand reads: